 - Lead Generation - Yes, we’re measuring lead generation in the middle of the funnel, but here we really want to focus on quality and sales conversion rates.
 We should be generating leads not just interested in content, but interested in doing business.
 Ideally, a CRM is in place to track the lead as it converts into a sale.

 - Sales - For ecommerce sites, this is as “simple” as tracking ecommerce sales/revenue.
 Leveraging more in-depth analytics like Google’s Enhanced Ecommerce will allow you to attribute revenue to each digital marketing channel that you’re using.

 Getting Started with the Digital Marketing Funnel

-Every business’s digital marketing funnel is naturally going to be different.
-You may utilize slightly different stages and strategies, but the goal here is to be able to visualize and understand that your approach shouldn’t be universal.
-If you’re ready to build a successful digital marketing funnel strategy, reach out to us and our experts will work with you to strategize and implement the right approach.
+Every business’s digital marketing funnel is going to vary naturally.
+You may utilize slightly different stages and strategies than someone else uses, but the goal is to be able to visualize and understand that your approach shouldn’t be universal.
+If you’re ready to build a successful digital marketing funnel strategy, reach out to us and our experts will work with you to strategize and implement the right approach for your business.